buds-lab/ashrae-great-energy-predictor-3-solution-analysis/README.md

 and accurate machine learning workflows used large ensembles of mostly gradient boosting tree models, such as LightGBM.
 Similar to the first predictor competition, preprocessing of the data sets emerged as a key differentiator.

-The data set from the competition is now opened as the [Building Data Genome 2 project](https://github.com/buds-lab/building-data-genome-project-2) that is outlined in [a paper submitted to the journal Scientific Data](https://arxiv.org/abs/2006.02273)
+The data set from the competition is now opened as the [Building Data Genome 2 project](https://github.com/buds-lab/building-data-genome-project-2) that is outlined in a publication in [Nature Scientific Data](https://www.nature.com/articles/s41597-020-00712-x) -- [preprint on arxiv](https://arxiv.org/abs/2006.02273).

 Key takeaways:
 - Large ensembles of models are essential in the application of ML on building energy prediction at scale